stepas-toliautas/enccs-instructor-training/content/interactive-teaching.md

   - What is the point of each lesson.
 How much should people expect to get from it?
 Should you follow everything, or are some things advanced and optional?
 Make that clear.

-### Multiple modalities

-Learning can be enhanced by combining multiple information sources, for example by showing and image or code snippet while explaining it aloud.
-But make sure to stick to the script!
-Conflicting information splits the attention and leads to unnecessary cognitive load.

 ---